 To make fashion garments, jute can also be blended with manufactured and synthetic fibers like nylon, rayon, acrylic or polypropylene.
 Blending makes the fabric feel softer and shine.

 Jute is often too rough to be used alone for apparel production.
 However, new softening techniques are being developed to make it more comfortable.
 Jute is rarely used for garments directly in contact with the skin.
 But jute sweaters, pullovers, and jackets are rapidly gaining popularity worldwide.

-New fashion shows are displaying a wide range of garments made from jute and many designers are using it.
-It gives any body-type a natural look.
+New fashion shows are displaying a wide range of garments made from jute and many designers are using it for their new collections.
+It gives any outfit a natural look.

 The best properties of jute fabric for clothing

 Jute fiber is a natural, environmentally friendly alternative for clothing.
 It is also one of the cheapest natural fibers.

 Jute is the most produced natural fiber after cotton.
 Jute is strong, durable, dense and very versatile.
 It has good insulating and anti-static properties, low thermal conductivity and moderate moisture retention.
 In addition, the jute fabric is highly breathable.